neburtron/wears-the-crown/README.md

 ---
 # The Head that Wears the Crown

+I'm coming back to this project after some time away.
+I'm starting with a new plan, so things are outdated.
+Honestly, I wouldn't recommend reading through this beyond the core idea, and it's not worth installing on your device right now.
+Send me a message if you're interested in what I'm doing and wanna talk or text or help out, that's it, thanks.

 "The Head that Wears the Crown" is an ambitious project inspired by narrative-driven games like Dwarf Fortress, RimWorld, and Crusader Kings.
 It aims to create a dynamic story generator game with gameplay similar to "Sort the Court," where players make decisions each turn, influencing the simulated world powered by Language Learning Models (LLMs).

 ## Project Vision